LuisFalva/ophelia/README.md

 ### Support or Contact 📠

 Having trouble with Ophelia?
-Yo can [DM me](falvaluis@gmail.com) and I’ll help you sort it out.
+Yo can DM me to falvaluis@gmail.com and I’ll help you sort it out.

 ### License 📃